Fitness all the way! Yep, that Six-Pac though. I mean those bulging biceps? Not that either? Er…muscly legs? Okay, I’m out.

 Fitness is as physical and effective as it gets to stop your mind from hibernating and rolling around in self-judgement.

 Because you are clearly doing something.
 Improving on something.
-So while I dislike running in and by itself, I love what it stands for and what it stops me from doing.
+So while I dislike running, I love what it stands for and what it stops me from doing.
 So even if other areas of your life are lacking (where my career at yo?), you are working on something not to mention witnessing the fruits of your labour.
-How many times do you see that in the job market?
 Fitness puts you in full control.
 Us humans like control.
 Control over ourselves, not Kim Jong-Un type control.
 Control over our decisions, our happiness and our lives.

 Sadly, I’ve never been quite spiritually in tune to meditate successfully.
 So physical activity is the next best thing and thankfully, gives me ways to win in more ways than just one.